Makeover Documentation

 License & Copyright

-This template is copyright © 2012 by CapeSoft Software.
-None
+This template is copyright © 2025 by CapeSoft

-files(*.BMP, *.WMF and *.CUR) can be freely distributed as well as the
+sample graphics files(*.BMP, *.WMF and *.CUR) can be freely distributed.

 Each developer needs his own license to use Makeover.
 (Need to

-This product is provided as-is.
-Use it entirely at your own risk.
-Use of this
+This package is used entirely at your own risk.

-product implies your acceptance of this, along with the recognition of copyright
+Use of this product implies your acceptance of this, along with the

-stated above.
-In no way will CapeSoft Software, their employees
+recognition of the copyright stated above.
+In no way will CapeSoft , their

-or affiliates be liable for any way for any damages or business losses you may
+employees or affiliates be liable in any way for any damages or business

 | CapeSoft Support |